Interdisciplinary Programs

 These programs ensure you'll develop the skills needed to navigate our complex society by integrating learning and problem-solving among multiple academic disciplines and by offering a common set of general education requirements.

-Whether you’re interested in leadership or just want to make a difference, you’ll research and develop new ideas, participate in community outreach programs and learn how to think critically and collaborate with those who have different viewpoints while addressing society’s everyday challenges.
+Whether you’re interested in leadership or just want to make a difference, you’ll research and develop new ideas, participate in community outreach programs, learn how to think critically and collaborate with those who have different viewpoints while addressing society’s everyday challenges.

 Classical and Ancient Studies

-Study the art, languages, literatures, histories and cultures of the Ancient Mediterranean World from 3500 BC to 500 AD.
-You have the option of majoring in English with an emphasis in Classical, Medieval and Early Modern Literature; Languages and Literatures with an emphasis on Classical Languages and Cultures; History with a focus in Antiquity and Medieval courses; or completing a minor in conjunction with any other undergraduate degree program at UMKC.
+Study the art, languages, literatures, histories and cultures of the ancient Mediterranean world from 3500 BC to 500 AD.
+You have the option of majoring in English with an emphasis in Classical, Medieval and Early Modern Literature; Languages and Literatures with an emphasis on Classical Languages and Cultures; or History with a focus in Antiquity and Medieval courses.
+Alternatively, you can complete a minor in conjunction with any other undergraduate degree program at UMKC.

 Digital and Public Humanities (DPH)